Now that you have your Banff itinerary ready, it’s time to get packing.

 Banff packing list - Vermilion Lakes

-• Mid-layer: Fleece or down jacket
+Fleece or down sweater (mid-layer)

-A down jacket is an excellent option because it offers more warmth than fleece, it’s lighter, and packs into a little pouch.
+A down sweater is an excellent option because it offers more warmth than fleece; it’s lighter and packs into a little pouch.

 For hiking in Banff, I highly suggest investing in a Merino t-shirt.
 I wear mine all year long.
-Even though it’s made of Merino wool, it doesn’t increase your body temperature in summer but also provides a sense of warmth in colder conditions.
+Even though it’s made of Merino wool, it doesn’t increase your body temperature but provides warmth in colder conditions.
+The best features of all – Merino t-shirts are quick-drying and odourless, so you can wear them for a few days before washing.

 Banff Packing List - Galatea Lakes Hike in Kananaskis